uncscode/particula/CONTRIBUTING.md

 3. Set up an appropriate environment:
     - an easy option is just to use the `.devcontainer` in root
-    - another option is to either `pip install` or `conda install` the required packages in `requirements.txt` in root.
+    - another option is to either `pip install` or `conda install` the packages required for development in `requirements.txt` in root.

 4. Write your code in the branch.
-This includes:
+This usually includes the following.

     a.
 Code to be implemented.

     b.
-Documentation you want to add.
+Documentation associated with added code in a.

     c.
-Tests you want to add.
+Tests associated with added code in a.

     d.
 Ideally, you'd also add a Jupyter notebook to showcase your work (if applicable).